One of the strange things about modern life is that people burn a huge amount of energy trying to earn more money and then spend it all.

 This fear of poverty had the happy side effect of prompting me to earn as much money as I could, reduce our ridiculous spending and start to build a compounding machine.
 I had a vague idea that it would be nice never to have to work again but who really knows how that will feel until we’ve experienced it for ourselves?

 So about 12 years ago, I got serious about cutting my spending whilst continuing to push on hard at work.
-Imagine my surprise as I started to realise that the studies were true and that cutting spending did not cut my happiness.
-In fact, cutting spending soon started to make me happier.
+Imagine my surprise as I started to realise that cutting spending did not cut my happiness.
+In fact, cutting spending started to make me happier.
 Once I started to make spending and other important choices consciously, I felt like I had more control over my own destiny.